SRDdev/ScriptForge/README.md

 GPTLite is a smaller version which is built for fine-tuning and is trained on the Dataset, which is still powerful enough to generate human-like text, but with less computational resources required.

 ## 📂 Dataset
-The model is currently in beta stage and is only trained on single podcast episode.As the dataset for this is not available, I am building the dataset myself.
+The model is currently in beta stage and is only trained on some youtube videos.
+As the dataset for this is not available, I am building the dataset myself.

-The youtube video on which this model is trained is linked below.
+>  The model is still in beta phase and may generate illogical text.

 ## ⚙️ Models